-1. Subject to the provisions of this Article, this Agreement shall not prevent either of the Parties from adopting exceptional measures for a limited period in accordance with Article XIX of the GATT 1994, the Agreement on Safeguards which figures in Annex 1A to the Agreement establishing the WTO (hereinafter the "WTO Agreement on Safeguards"), or Article 5 of the Agreement on Agriculture which figures in Annex 1A to the Agreement establishing the WTO (hereinafter the "WTO Agreement on Agriculture which figures in Annex 1A to the Agreement establishing the WTO (hereinafter the "WTO Agreement on Agriculture which figures in Annex 1A to the Agreement establishing the WTO (hereinafter the "WTO Agreement on Agriculture").

-2. For the purposes of applying this Article, origin shall be determined according to non-preferential rules of origin of the Parties.

-3. Without prejudice to the provisions of paragraph 1 of this Article, and in the light of the overall development objectives of this Agreement and the small size of the economy of Ghana, the UK shall exclude imports from Ghana from any measures taken pursuant to Article XIX of the GATT of 1994, the WTO Agreement on Safeguards and Article 5 of the WTO Agreement on Agriculture.
+- 1. Subject to the provisions of this Article, this Agreement shall not prevent either of the Parties from adopting exceptional measures for a limited period in accordance with Article XIX of the GATT 1994, the Agreement on Safeguards which figures in Annex 1A to the Agreement establishing the WTO (hereinafter the "WTO Agreement on Safeguards"), or Article 5 of the Agreement on Agriculture which figures in Annex 1A to the Agreement establishing the WTO (hereinafter the "WTO Agreement on Agriculture"). - 2.
+For the purposes of applying this Article, origin shall be determined according to non-preferential rules of origin of the Parties. - 3.
+Without prejudice to the provisions of paragraph 1 of this Article, and in the light of the overall development objectives of this Agreement and the small size of the economy of Ghana, the UK shall exclude imports from Ghana from any measures taken pursuant to Article XIX of the GATT of 1994, the WTO Agreement on Safeguards and Article 5 of the WTO Agreement on Agriculture.

-4. The provisions of paragraph 3 of this Article shall apply until 14 December 2021.
-At the latest one hundred and twenty (120) days before that date, the TPA Committee shall re- examine the implementation of these provisions in light of the development needs of Ghana in order to determine whether their period of application should be extended.

-5. The provisions of paragraphs 1 and 2 shall not be subject to the dispute settlement provisions of this Agreement.
+- 4. The provisions of paragraph 3 of this Article shall apply until 14 December 2021.
+At the latest one hundred and twenty (120) days before that date, the TPA Committee shall reexamine the implementation of these provisions in light of the development needs of Ghana in order to determine whether their period of application should be extended. - 5.
+The provisions of paragraphs 1 and 2 shall not be subject to the dispute settlement provisions of this Agreement.

-Article 25.
-Bilateral Safeguard Measures
+Bilateral safeguard measures

-1. Subject to the provisions of this Article, either of the Parties may take safeguard measures for a limited period that derogate from the provisions of Articles 15 and 16 of this Agreement.

-2. The safeguard measures referred to in paragraph 1 of this Article may be taken where a product originating in one Party is imported into the territory of the other Party in such increased quantities and under such conditions as to cause or threaten to cause:

-(a) serious injury to the domestic industry of like or directly competitive products in the territory of the importing Party;

-(b) disruptions in a sector of the economy, particularly where these disruptions produce major social problems or difficulties that could bring about serious deterioration in the economic situation of the importing Party; or

-(c) disruption in the markets of like or directly competitive agricultural products (2) or in the mechanisms regulating those markets.

-3. The safeguard measures referred to in this Article shall not exceed what is strictly necessary to prevent or remedy serious injury or disruptions as defined in paragraphs 2 and 4(b) of this Article.
-These safeguard measures of the importing Party may consist only of one or more of the following:

-(a) the suspension of any further reduction in the customs duty on imports applicable for the product concerned, as provided for by this Agreement;

-(b) an increase in the customs duty on the product concerned up to a level that does not exceed the customs duty applied to other WTO Members; and

-(c) the introduction of tariff quotas on the product concerned.
+- 1. Subject to the provisions of this Article, either of the Parties may take safeguard measures for a limited period that derogate from the provisions of Articles 15 and 16 of this Agreement. - 2.
+The safeguard measures referred to in paragraph 1 of this Article may be taken where a product originating in one Party is imported into the territory of the other Party in such increased quantities and under such conditions as to cause or threaten to cause: - (a) serious injury to the domestic industry of like or directly competitive products in the territory of the importing Party; - (b) disruptions in a sector of the economy, particularly where these disruptions produce major social problems or difficulties that could bring about serious deterioration in the economic situation of the importing Party; or - (c) disruption in the markets of like or directly competitive agricultural products2 or in the mechanisms regulating those markets. - 3.
+The safeguard measures referred to in this Article shall not exceed what is strictly necessary to prevent or remedy serious injury or disruptions as defined in paragraphs 2 and 4(b) of this Article.
+These safeguard measures of the importing Party may consist only of one or more of the following: - (a) the suspension of any further reduction in the customs duty on imports applicable for the product concerned, as provided for by this Agreement; - (b) an increase in the customs duty on the product concerned up to a level that does not exceed the customs duty applied to other WTO Members; and - (c) the introduction of tariff quotas on the product concerned.

+2 For the purpose of this Article, agricultural products shall be those covered by Annex I of the WTO Agreement on Agriculture.